jeremymcrae/denovonear/README.md

 service.
 For that, you might need to specify `--genome-build grch38` to ensure the gene coordinates match your de novo mutation coordinates.

-* `--rates PATH_TO_RATES`
+* `--rates PATHS_TO_RATES_FILES`
+* `--rates-format context OR genome`
 * `--cache-folder PATH_TO_CACHE_DIR`
 * `--genome-build "grch37" or "grch38" (default=grch37)`

-The optional rates file is a table separated file with three columns: 'from', 'to', and 'mu_snp'.
+The rates option operates in two ways.
+The first (which requires --rates-format to be "context") is to pass in one path to a tab separated file with three columns:
+'from', 'to', and 'mu_snp'.
 The 'from' column contains DNA sequence (where the length is an odd number) with the base to change at the central nucleotide.
 The 'to' column contains the sequence with the central base modified.
 The 'mu_snp' column contains the probability of the change (as per site per generation).

+The second way to use the rates option is to pass in multiple paths to VCFs containing mutation rates for every genome position.
+This requires the --rates-format to be "genome".
+Currently the only supported rates files are ones from Roulette (https://www.biorxiv.org/content/10.1101/2022.08.20.504670v1), which can be found
+here: http://genetics.bwh.harvard.edu/downloads/Vova/Roulette/.
+This needs both the VCFs and their index files.

 The cache folder defaults to making a folder named "cache" within the working directory.
 The genome build indicates which genome build the coordinates of the